jhcook/jhcook/README.md

 ## Hi there 👋

- 👋 Justin Cook

-Engineering Leader • Distributed Systems • Agentic AI • Reliability & Automation
+Engineering Leader • Distributed Systems • Agentic AI • Reliability & Automation • Telemetry & Visibility

 I design and operate large-scale distributed systems and build the automation ecosystems that keep them reliable, observable, and fast.
 My work blends 30 years of hands-on engineering with a growing focus on agentic AI, Kubernetes platform engineering, and intelligent automation pipelines.